iamthebenison/Angular-based-File-analyzer/README.md

 <h2>🍰 Contribution Guidelines:</h2>

-We invite your participation through issues and pull requests!
-You can peruse the contributing guidelines.
-When adding or changing a service please add tests.
-If you're new to the project maybe you'd like to open a pull request to address one of them.
-You can read a tutorial on adding pull requests.
+Through problems and pull requests, we invite your engagement!
+You can read the guidelines for contributing.
+Please include tests whenever you modify or add a service.
+You might want to file a pull request to address one of them if you're new to the project.
+A tutorial on adding pull requests is available.

 <h2>💻 Built with</h2>